Inference on LATEs with covariates: Saturated instrumental variable estimation

-Third, inference based on our test statistic in \eqref{eq:test_statistic} is robust to weak identification under a minimal assumption on the identification strenght.
-That is, the test works with sets of instrument interactions that have a strong or a weak signal.
+Third, inference based on our test statistic in \eqref{eq:test_statistic} is asymptotically valid under a minimal assumption on the identification strength.
+That is, the test works with sets of instrument interactions that have a strong or a semi-strong signal.
 The instrument interactions are referred to as strong when the concentration parameter

 Since $|\pi(x_g)|\leq 1$ and $\text{Var}[Q_i|X_i=x_g]\leq \frac{1}{4}$, in the scenario with the strongest identification possible within each covariate group, we require $\frac{n}{4} \gg G$ for the instrument interaction set to be considered as strong.
-In this case, we show that the SIVE estimator is consistent, its variance estimator is consistent, and the asymptotic confidence intervals constructed from the test statistic attain nominal coverage.
-Under weak identification, that is if as $G\rightarrow\infty$,
+In this case, we show that the SIVE estimator is consistent, the variance estimator \eqref{eq:Vhat} is consistent, and the asymptotic confidence intervals constructed from the test statistic attain nominal coverage.
+Under semi-strong identification, that is if$\frac{n}{\sqrt{G}}\text{FS}\rightarrow\infty$ and $G\rightarrow\infty$, the SIVE estimator remains consistent and inference may be conservative if there exist covariate groups with $m_{1,g}\leq 3$ or $m_{0,g}\leq 3$. \citet{mikusheva2021inference} show that this is the weakest identification strength under which a consistent estimator exists.
+In the case that one is worried that the identification is even weaker so that $\frac{n}{\sqrt{G}}\text{FS} \rightarrow C<\infty$ for some constant $C\in[0,\infty)$ and $G \rightarrow \infty$, the results we provide allow for the construction of fully identification robust confidence intervals by inverting a score statistic as in \citet{kleibergen2005testing}.

-the SIVE estimator remains consistent. \citet{mikusheva2021inference} show that this is the weakest identification strenght under which a consistent estimator exists.
-In this case, the fact that we take into account treatment effect heterogeneity leads to a positive asymptotic bias in the variance estimator.
-This is common also in the case when the number of instruments is small \citep{kleibergen2021double}.
-The positive bias means that the asymptotic confidence intervals may be conservative.
-In the case that one is worried that the identification is even weaker so that $\sqrt{G}\mu_{n} \rightarrow C<\infty$ and $G \rightarrow \infty$, the results we provide allow for the construction of fully identification robust confidence intervals by inverting a score statistic as in \citet{kleibergen2005testing}.
+\begin{remark} Considering the use of clustered standard errors in many applied IV analyses \citep{abadie2023should,mackinnon2023cluster}, it is useful to relax Assumption~\ref{ass:indep}.
+Supplemental Appendix~\ref{A:cluster} shows that SIVE remains consistent and proposes a variance estimator for settings with clustered errors.
+More specifically, our results allow for clustering at, for instance, the household level provided that each person in a household has a different covariate vector. \end{remark}